-Health Services Administration (BS) / Health Administration (MHAD)
+Major: Health Services Administration (BS) and Health Administration (MHA)

-Major: Health Services Administration (BS) and Health Administration (MHAD) Degree Awarded: Bachelor of Science (BS) and Master of Health Administration (MHAD) Calendar Type: Quarter Minimum Required Credits: 225.0 Co-op Options: One Co-op (Four years) BS Classification of Instructional Programs (CIP) code: 51.0701 BS Standard Occupational Classification (SOC) code: 11-9111 MHAD Classification of Instructional Programs (CIP) code: 51.0701 MHAD Standard Occupational Classification (SOC) code: 11-9111
+Degree Awarded: Bachelor of Science (BS) and Master of Health Administration (MHA)

+BS Classification of Instructional Programs (CIP) code: 51.0701 BS Standard Occupational Classification (SOC) code: 11-9111 MHAD Classification of Instructional Programs (CIP) code: 51.0701 MHAD Standard Occupational Classification (SOC) code: 11-9111

 This is an accelerated 4+1 program that allows BS students to complete both Bachelor's and Master's degrees in five years.
-The MHA is a Master's degree in one of the fastest-growing fields according to the US Bureau of Labor Statistics.
+The MHA is a Master's degree in one of the fastest-growing fields according to the U.S. Bureau of Labor Statistics.
 Eligible students will begin taking MHA courses in their third year and then complete the Master's degree in the summer term of their fifth year.